Fulgione-group/ParaMask/README.md

 ### .finalClass.het

-This file contains all per SNP statistics and results used for classification
+This file contains all statistics per SNPs and the results used for classification

 Columns:
 1. Chromosome